 Experience the well-known South Coast with beautiful waterfalls, lava fields out of sights, the emblematic black sand beach of Reynisfjara and the magical glacier lagoon along with its beach dotted with hundreds of ice chunks.
-Put some crampons and walk on Vatnajökull, Europe’s biggest glacier, take a boat trip at Jökulsárlón across the many icebergs (EXTRA) and hike in one of the most beautiful places in the Highlands.
+Climb through the ice caves of Vatnajökull, Europe’s biggest glacier, take a boat trip at Jökulsárlón across the many icebergs (EXTRA) and hike in one of the most beautiful places in the Highlands.
 Trust me, you will not have time to get bored!

 The South Coast

 The South Coast of Iceland is the country’s most popular sightseeing route with the Golden Circle.
 When we talk about the South Coast, we usually think of the shoreline which stretches from Reykjavík to the coastal village of Vík.
 However, it can also include Jökulsárlón and the Diamond Beach in the Eastern end.